stalkerg/pg_stealback/README.md

 License
 -------

-pg_probackup can be distributed under the PostgreSQL license.
+pg_stealback can be distributed under the PostgreSQL license.
 See COPYRIGHT file for more information. pg_arman is a fork of the existing project pg_rman, initially created and maintained by NTT and Itagaki Takahiro.